sumanaashok/IS601_Project_3/readme.md

 ## Running Locally

-To Build with docker compose , run the below command in the terminal.
+1) Build with docker compose , run the below command in the terminal.
 #### docker compose up --build

+2) After the build completes, Navigate to localhost